saunalist/saunalist.org/saunas.md

 Othership Flatiron
 https://www.google.com/maps/place/Othership+Flatiron/@40.7403905,-73.9949711,16z/data=!3m1!4b1!4m6!3m5!1s0x89c2590007db132b:0xc5163da95b446690!8m2!3d40.7403905!4d-73.9923962!16s%2Fg%2F11vz0tbgtn?entry=ttu
 Like Bathhouse, a venue for tech bros, wellness influencers, and those who self-identify as "founders."
 While both Bathhouse and Othership are catering to the same Williamsburg-Wellness archetype, they differ in one critical way.
 Bathhouse is founded by a known grifter and scammer, exploiting the wellness trend for his financial favor; Othership, on the other hand, is founded by a team of people who genuinely care.
 They care about the sauna experience, and in providing NYC with a alternative to happy hours and drinking culture.
 Every detail is carefully crafted.
-The cold plunge room is a sight to behold with 7 distinct pools at an icy 0 degrees Celcius (via bags of bodega ice).
-Some might cringe at the sheer religiousness of it all.
-You might get scolded for not singing along to sauna songs (do you not respect our beloved Sauna Gods, Professor Huberman and Wim Hof?), but it's undeniably worth a visit.
+The cold plunge room is a sight to behold with 6 distinct pools at an icy 0 degrees Celcius (via bags of bodega ice).
+Some might cringe at the sheer religiousness of it all, but it's undeniably worth a visit.
+On-rail class experiences instead of stay-as-long-as-you-want day passes.
 No doubt that many will call this their third place.

 Vital Gym
 https://www.google.com/maps/place/VITAL+Climbing+Gym+-+Brooklyn/@40.7227169,-73.9547756,15z/data=!4m2!3m1!1s0x0:0xd06fde84754166a6?sa=X&ved=1t:2428&ictx=111